QuentinRa/blog.quentinra.dev/cybersecurity/red-team/_knowledge/topics/network_traffic_analysis.md

 * ...

 We may not have a GUI and have to use a TUI or CLI applications.

+You may use `tshark -r xxx.pcap -w yyy.pcap -F libpcap` to convert a libpcap file to a standard file if Python tools complain.
 </div><div>

 Common applications are: